idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Clarify expectations
   - Provide a short term lowering of expectations
   - Consider LOA or accommodations as appropriate

+## Team Insecurity

+* Very common situtatoin
+* Team feels nothing they/EM can do - but that's completely wrong!!

+### Everyone wants to feel good, support each other

+ Happiness is a choice!

+Every day I walk past a begger, he only has 1 leg, and like 6 teeth, but he's always smiling.
+Wet or dry, snow or sun, always a beaming mostly toohtless smile.
+One day I ask him "Hey man, i gotta ask, why are you always so positive"?
+And he answered.

+"Look, every day I have a choice, I can be happy or miserable" - why would I chooose miserable?

+Now, as a team we want to support each other, lets help each other by reminding each other of these things and the importance of choosing happiness.

+### Maintain perspective

+* When there's  mental pain, time bound shrinks, as does all the attributes
+* Share all the good stuff and big pcitures
+* Extra focus on appreciation
+* Increase Time Rang
+* Be Patient

 ## Charters, Re-orgs and Bootstrapping